Proposal Process Overview

 Awards

 Proposals accepted with funding support the student through the program period with a stipend of $4,000.
 Please be informed that the stipend may impact the financial aid or other financial standings of the participant.
+The RCEU program is not able to fund mentors, supplies, or equipment.

 Contact